 Fleas and Flea Control Sydney

-APRIL SPECIAL : Every Flea Control Treatment Get A Discount Sydney Pest Control Spray.
+SPRING SPECIAL : Every Flea Control Treatment Get A Discount Sydney Pest Control Spray.

 Fleas Pest Control Treatment

 Micropest utilizes a treatment called Cislin when carrying out a flea pest control treatment.
-Cislin is a German chemically engineered treatment made by Bayer and is a microencapsulated pyrethrum which has a residual life of approximately three months.
+Cislin is a German chemically engineered treatment made by Bayer and is microencapsulated pyrethrum which has a residual life of approximately three months.

-Micropest treats all the external areas such as gardens and lawns and then all the internal floor areas of a house or building.
+Micropest treats all the external areas such as gardens and lawns and all the internal floor areas of a house or building.

-After the initial flea pest control treatment the adults generally die within the first few days however it can take up to seven to fourteen days to control fleas because the eggs are impervious to any treatments and must hatch before eliminating the fleas.
+After the initial flea pest control treatment, the adults generally die within the first few days; however, it can take up to seven to fourteen days to control fleas because the eggs are impervious to any treatments and must hatch before eliminating the fleas.

-The flea egg hatches through vibration and the flea needs a blood feed straight away.
-When the flea lands on a treated surface it picks up the microencapsulated pyrethrum on its legs and when it grooms itself it ingests the treatment and dies.
+The flea egg hatches through vibration, and the flea needs a blood feed straight away.
+When the flea lands on a treated surface, it picks up the microencapsulated pyrethrum on its legs, and when it grooms itself, it ingests the treatment and dies.

 Fleas and Flea Control Video

-Fleas have a four stage life cycle.
+Fleas have a four-stage life cycle.
 1. Eggs, 2.
 Larvae, 3.
 Pupa, 4. flea adults.
 The complete life cycle from flea eggs to flea adults can vary from two weeks to eight months.

 Female fleas use the blood to nourish developing eggs, she will lay up to 4 eggs after each blood meal.
 Most female fleas will lay 100 eggs within her life of approximately eight months.
 The flea eggs are oval, white to cream in colour and measure 0.5mm in length.
 The flea eggs hatch when they are vibrated from animal or human disturbance.

-Fleas often lay their eggs while in the host but the eggs are not sticky and easily fall off.
-When feeding, a flea usually takes more blood than is needed to engorge and after a while starts passing droplets of pure blood which dry in small granules.
+Fleas often lay their eggs while in the host, but the eggs are not sticky and easily fall off.
+When feeding, a flea usually takes more blood than is needed to engorge and after a while starts passing droplets of pure blood, which dry in small granules.

-If a cat has slept for some hours on a fabric and the surface beneath the cat is examined it will be seen to be liberally scattered with minute (0.5 mm) but visible pearly white, oval eggs and reddish crystals of dried blood.
+If a cat has slept for some hours on a fabric and the surface beneath the cat is examined, it will be seen to be liberally scattered with minute (0.5 mm) but visible pearly white, oval eggs and reddish crystals of dried blood.
 These may be observed even though a casual inspection of the cat may not reveal the presence of fleas.
 The dried blood provides food for the larvae of the fleas.

-When the larva is mature it spins a cocoon using it saliva to cement together particles of the medium in which it is breeding.
+When the larva is mature, it spins a cocoon using its saliva to cement together particles of the medium in which it is breeding.
 This is commonly sand, dust or carpet fibres.
 The length of the pupal stage is influenced by temperature within the wide limits of 7 days to 12 months.
 Hence a minimum life cycle is about 18 days, but a flea may live for many months.

 Adult fleas are capable of considerable longevity: 100-500 days when blood is adequately available.
-Even unfed they may survive for over 100 days.
+Even unfed, they may survive for over 100 days.
 Hence there should be no mystery about flea infestations in unoccupied buildings.

 Fleas are likely to be found where pets feed, rest and play.
-From late December to late February, I don't take my dog to the park because of all the fleas evident at the park.
+I don't take my dog to the park from late December to late February because of all the fleas evident at the park.
 It's the peak of the flea season.
 Prolonged periods of warm, humid weather in the summer months provide ideal conditions for fleas to flourish.

 Inside the home fleas can breed in floor cracks, carpets and upholstered furniture.
 This applies to both human and cat fleas.
-The latter may breed under the house if this is frequented by pets or in the kennel or sleeping places of dogs or cats, and in the garden if soil and climate are suitable.
+The latter may breed under the house if this is frequented by pets or in the kennel or sleeping places of dogs or cats and the garden if soil and climate are suitable.

 Human fleas have had the reputation of being associated with public buildings such as cinemas and public transport, probably with some justification, but standards of cleanliness, especially in public buildings, have improved rather than deteriorated over the past ten decades.
-This is an interference with an important means of dispersion of these fleas which must travel from place to on the human host.
+This is an interference with an important means of dispersion of these fleas, which must travel from place to on the human host.

-Cat fleas will tend to remain important because the pet population is increasing rather than decreasing, because breeding can take place both within and without the home.
+Cat fleas will tend to remain important because the pet population is increasing rather than decreasing because breeding can take place both within and without the home.
 The statement 'my pet has no fleas' is seldom true.